 Since the 1980s, Suzuki remains the only key player in the small car segment in Pakistan.
-Though during all these years there were different options available in shape of imported as well as locally assembled ones but none literally survived for long nor had the muscle to challenge the dominance of Suzuki in our market.
+Though during all these years, there were different options available in the shape of imported as well as locally assembled ones but none literally survived for long nor had the muscle to challenge the dominance of Suzuki in our market.

-Many blame the government for not creating level playing field for other automakers to enter the market, as well as discouraging local players in favor of imports– remember Proficient?
+Many blame the government for not creating a level playing field for other automakers to enter the market, as well as discouraging local players in favor of imports– remember Proficient?
 Then there are the oligopolistic practices of local auto assemblers which operate as a cartel safeguarding each others’ interests by not introducing any product that could rival those offered by Suzuki.

-When Suzuki Mehran was discontinued, many thought it was time we said goodbye to the 30 year old technology, people of this country were (in a way) forced to purchase since they had no other option available.
-However nobody knew the same tech, the engine & transmission will continue to be the fate of Pakistani auto consumers.
+When Suzuki Mehran was discontinued, many thought it was time we said goodbye to the 30-year-old technology, people of this country were (in a way) forced to purchase since they had no other option available.
+However nobody knew the same tech, and the engine & transmission will continue to be the fate of Pakistani auto consumers.
 Two of the leading motorcycle manufacturers of Pakistan– United Automobiles and Regal Auto Industries Limited stepped into vehicle production, and introduced 800cc hatchbacks Bravo and Pearl respectively.

-One can appreciate the fact that in a price almost same as that of Mehran, the United Bravo and Prince Pearl are offering a lot of features that Pak Suzuki never considered introducing in a span of 3 decades.
+One can appreciate the fact that at a price almost same as that of Mehran, the United Bravo and Prince Pearl are offering a lot of features that Pak Suzuki never considered introducing in a span of 3 decades.
 Still as far as the technology & more importantly the safety of occupants is concerned, both these cars are no different than their donor 2nd gen Suzuki Alto (Mehran).

 Another automaker named Topsun Motors recently launched the Zotye Z100 in Pakistan.
 Being based on the 7th gen Alto that was produced between 2008 & 2013, the vehicle is relatively new compared to Bravo & Pearl but still rides on leftover Suzuki technology.
-Furthermore it was discontinued in China almost 4 years before being introduced in Pakistan.
+Furthermore, it was discontinued in China almost 4 years before being introduced in Pakistan.

 If you study, most Chinese automakers entered the vehicle manufacturing foray by replicating & reverse engineering popular vehicles.
 Suzuki was the prime target in smaller cars, whereas Toyota was there for compact & mid-sized models.
-And while few Chinese automakers which had collaborations with various international players had access to licensed technology, many just got their hands on to it since copyright laws doesn’t really work well in China especially as far as the vehicle piracy is concerned.
+And while few Chinese automakers which had collaborations with various international players had access to licensed technology, many just got their hands on it since copyright laws don’t really work well in China especially as far as vehicle piracy is concerned.

 One of the reasons automakers don’t consider launching newer technology is the fuel quality available in Pakistan.
-While the world has already adapted sophisticated fuel & stringent emission standards long ago; we are still using a very obsolete fuel in Pakistan.
+While the world has already adopted sophisticated fuel & stringent emission standards long ago; we are still using a very obsolete fuel in Pakistan.
 Till a couple of years ago, Pakistan was the only country in the world alongside Somalia where RON87 fuel was sold.
-This concern was highlighted when Honda had to discontinue the 1.5 liter Civic Turbo variant which experienced problems running on the substandard fuel sold in Pakistan.
-Furthermore the concern was also raised by Mr Hideo Takenaka, the Executive Vice President Sales and Marketing, Hyundai Nishat Motor who said:
+This concern was highlighted when Honda had to discontinue the 1.5L Civic Turbo variant which experienced problems running on the substandard fuel sold in Pakistan.
+Furthermore, the concern was also raised by Mr. Hideo Takenaka, the Executive Vice President of Sales and Marketing, at Hyundai Nishat Motor who said:

 “We would like to bring more eco-friendly cars in this market.
 But such plans depend on the quality of the fuel available here.
 The low quality of petrol is a problem because it is not compatible with eco-friendly engines.
 We can import sensitive Euro IV standards (and higher) compliant cars if fuel quality is upgraded, even start assembly (of such vehicles locally) but for poor quality of fuel, a problem unique to Pakistan.
 We are still analyzing the market though…”

 Pakistan still enforces Euro-2 emission standards which were officially phased out elsewhere by 1999- twenty years ago.
-Today most markets have started to adapt Euro-6 whereas developed countries have already announced their plans to move towards electrification and have announced to place a ban on internal combustion engines.
+Today most markets have started to adopt Euro-6 whereas developed countries have already announced their plans to move towards electrification and have announced to place a ban on internal combustion engines.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com